ci-wdi-900/for-of-4-lyfe-solution/README.md

 Together, they make a dynamic duo, serving up simpler and safer syntax for solution-slingers!

 That one got away from me.
-Sorry!
+Sorry.

 ### Setup